 Creating Room for Your Natural Smile

 Extraction, the surgical removal of a tooth, is something that Dr. Cederbaum will try to avoid whenever possible.
-Typically, we’ll try and restore the damaged or infected tooth by using root canal therapy and protecting it with a dental crown.
+Typically, we’ll try to repair the damaged or infected tooth by using root canal therapy and protecting it with a dental crown.
 Although, extraction is sometimes the best route to restore your dental health.

 As far as extracting wisdom teeth goes, most people lack the space needed to accommodate all of their teeth.
 In these situations, extraction will help you avoid severe medical issues from occurring in the future.

 Wisdom teeth are the furthest back molars on each side of the lower and upper jawbones.
 Typically, wisdom teeth erupt during the end of adolescence or the beginning of adulthood — but more often than not, before the patient turns 21.

 When a patient doesn’t have adequate spacing in their jawbone, any of their teeth including wisdom teeth can become impacted.
 An impacted wisdom tooth grows horizontally, putting pressure on other teeth and soft tissue and causing further issues.
 Impacted wisdom teeth might be blocked by another tooth, stuck in the jawbone, or failed to burst through the gum tissue — this can lead to problems, such as:

 - Jaw pain and swelling

 - Damage to other teeth

 - Gum disease